papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 While all cluster deployments have to be created and managed using the PKS CLI, it may happen at times that there is a failure during the creation of K8S clusters using the PKS CLI.
 This can happen for multiple reasons (outside the scope of this excecise) but may leave the deployment in a a funky state.
 PKS CLI may not be able to delete the cluster using `pks delete-cluster [cluster_name]` command.

-To delete such a deployment, you can leverage the BOSH CLI to clean up -
+To delete such a deployment, you can leverage the BOSH CLI to clean up, similar to this example -

+> `bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc delete-deployment`

+Once done, clean up the reference in PKS database by execute

+> `pks delete-cluster [cluster_name]`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzYxMDgxOTcsLTIxNDkxMTA5LC03MD
-MyMTMyMjQsLTY3NjUwODUwMiwxMDU2MjU5NjA1LDE3MzA4MTAx
-LC0xNTgxOTg3OTQ0LC0xODQzNDUyMDI3XX0=
+eyJoaXN0b3J5IjpbNTg3OTYyNzg0LC0yMTQ5MTEwOSwtNzAzMj
+EzMjI0LC02NzY1MDg1MDIsMTA1NjI1OTYwNSwxNzMwODEwMSwt
+MTU4MTk4Nzk0NCwtMTg0MzQ1MjAyN119
 -->